 Stuck float in your Troy-Bilt mower’s carburetor

 If your float is stuck, you will need to disassemble the carburetor to find the cause of the failure.
 You may be able to clean it or you may have to rebuild it.
-Read procedures on cleaning the carburetor in this article.
+Read the procedures for cleaning the carburetor in this article.

 Stuck float needle on your Troy-Bilt Mower

 The float needle works with the carburetor float to keep gas flowing into the bowl.
 The needle can get stuck and may need to be replaced.
 You can attempt to repair it yourself or take to your local Troy-Bilt dealer to be rebuilt.

 To temporarily get your float to become unstuck, you can tap the side of the carburetor gently with the handle end of a hammer, but this may only work a time or two.

 Troy-Bilt Fuel Filter is Cracked or Deteriorating Causing a Leak

 Fuel can cause degradation in plastics like that used for a Troy-Bilt inline fuel filter.
 The filter can begin leaking at the seams when your filter deteriorates.
 It can also leak if the plastic is cracked.
 A leaking fuel filter needs to be replaced.

 Be careful when removing the ends of the inline filter from your fuel lines as the plastic can become soft and break off.
 You can find a replacement inline fuel filter online or at your local hardware store.